Spiritwalker (song)

-"Spiritwalker" is a single by the English rock band The Cult and was released on 11 May 1984.
-"Spiritwalker" is the lead single from the Dreamtime album, although it was released nearly five months before the album was released.
+"Spiritwalker" is a song by English rock band the Cult, released on 11 May 1984 as the lead single from their debut studio album Dreamtime.

 Song origins

 "Spiritwalker" was written while the group was still called Death Cult.
 It was never recorded by the group but was integrated into their set list during their second United Kingdom tour in late 1983.
 The song, musically, was much different, but, lyrically, it was nearly the same as the final recorded version.

 The song has its origins in Ian Astbury's earlier group, Southern Death Cult.
 On 29 October 1981, at the group's second live performance ever, Southern Death Cult played Queen's Hall in Bradford, England.
 During their set they performed an untitled song (later referred to as "The War Song") that featured many of the same lyrics as "Spiritwalker".
 The song was never performed by Southern Death Cult again.

 Apparently, Astbury incorporated the lyrics of "The War Song" into the creation of "Spiritwalker" but no credit was given to the other members of Southern Death Cult and it is unknown whether they contributed to the writing of the original version.